Thesavagecoder7784/images/README.md

-# This contains all the datasets I have used my in python projects
+# This contains all the datasets I have used my in python projects  and images of my notebooks.

-## I don't claim ownership for any of this data

-### I have taken it from kaggle and wikipedia
+## I have downloaded some of the datasets from kaggle and extracted some datasets from wikipedia